ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 *Zixuan Age Chart*

 ***Construct Team Ability Matrix:***
 * Having obtained the ability vectors for each player in each regular season and playoff, it is natural to establish a **Team Ability Matrix**.
-For each time, we select the nine players with the most playing time for each team (5 starters and 4 key bench players): these are the team's key players.
-We then form a 9x7 ability matrix with these nine players and their seven attributes.
-Then we add relevant variables of: age, on-court positions, time played, and game played.
+For each team, we select the nine players with the most playing time (5 starters and 4 key bench players): these are the team's key players.
+Next, we form a 9x7 ability matrix with these nine players and their seven attributes.
+Finally, we add relevant variables of: age, on-court positions, time played, and game played.
 The result is a **Team Ability Matrix** for each team and season, for both regular season and playoff formats.
 Here is an example:

 *Formatted df of player ability matrix, or screenshot*